To be admitted as a Crow Pass entrant, you must have achieved at least one of the following:

 – Race entry is $75 (this includes the registration fee).

 – Registration opens at 9 a.m.
-AK time on Tuesday, May 1 and will remain open until 145 spots have been filled (race capacity is 150).
+AK time on Wednesday, May 1 and will remain open until 145 spots have been filled with valid qualifiers (race capacity is 150).
+Registration is expected to fill extremely quickly.

 – 5 or more spots may be filled by the race director for sponsors, volunteers, elite racers, 2018 age group winners or other reasons.